-The UNF Master of Arts (M.A.) in History Program offers concentrations in European and United States history.
-Courses in African, Asian, and Latin American history are offered and may be used to fulfill non-concentration requirements.
-By the end of their first year, students choose between thesis or non-thesis options both of which require a minimum of 36 credit hours to complete.
+The UNF Master of Arts (M.A.) in Program in History offers courses in African, Asian, European, Latin American, and U.S. history.
+By the end of their first year, students choose between thesis or non-thesis options, both of which require a minimum of 36 credit hours to complete.

 For admissions requirements, click here.

 For questions regarding the application process or to begin an online application please contact The Graduate School, (904) 620-1360

 For additional information or questions concerning the History Masters Degree please contact our Graduate Program Director, Dr. Chau Kelly at email@example.com , (904) 620-5234.